 So let’s answer that burning question: what can you do with a software engineering degree?

 You know all those cool (and sometimes quirky) apps you have downloaded to your phone and tablet?
-Sometimes it can be easy to forget that someone out there took the time to develop and tweak that app to perfection for your personal enjoyment.
+Sometimes it’s easy to forget that someone out there took the time to develop that app for your personal enjoyment.
 Do you know who that someone was?
 Yep, it was most likely a software engineer who’s responsible for all that fun you’re having – and don’t think they didn’t have just as much fun making it.

 What about video games?
 You like video games, right?
 From platformers, to shooters, to RPGs – virtually all games need software engineers in order to make their way inside the comforts of your living room.
 Again, you’re probably not thinking about it in the middle of that final boss fight, but a software engineer was the one who was behind everything you’re seeing on your TV screen – from level design right down to the way your character walks.